mfg92/hugo-shortcode-gallery/README.md

 ```

 This shortcode will generate a gallery containing all images of the folder *images*.
-The folder must be next to the .md file where this gallery is used in.
+The folder must be located next to the .md file where this gallery is used in.
 This uses [page bundles](https://gohugo.io/content-management/page-bundles/)
 so the directory layout should look like this:

 ```